 PushNotifications Module from the App Store

 PushNotifications module is published in the Mendix App Store.
-To import it into your project, click on ‘App Store’ in the top right of Modeler.
+To import it into your project, click ‘App Store’ in the top right of Modeler.
 This will open the App Store in a new tab.
-Search for Push Notifications Connector and click on the title of the result.
+Search for Push Notifications Connector and click the title of the result.

-On the resulting page, click on the green
+On the resulting page, click the green

 Download button.
 Make sure that ‘Add as a new module’ is selected, and click OK.